horno/protein-folding/README.md

     + It will have a benchmark mode, this mode will give the time that has taken to make a given number of folds.
 To make the bench more even, the number of folds and the protein will be given.
+- Iteration 1
+    + Iteration 1 reached.
+Functional and it begins to be not that slow
+    + There is a lot of symetry to study and filter, probably a +60% faster
+   searching for the absolute solution

 ## Use
 - TODO: Write use and --help in fold.py